scc-digitalhub/digitalhub-tutorials/README.md

 # Digitalhub-tutorials

-This project repository aims to provide some documented scenarios for the Digitalhub platform.
-Currently, there are six different scenarios, briefly explained below, that aim to showcase the functionality of the platform.
+This project repository aims to provide some documented scenarios to showcase how to use the platform.
 Inside each scenario folder there are:

 - Executable Jupyter Notebook
 - Project descriptor files and code sources

+In-depth descriptions of these scenarios, as well as more details on the platform, can be found in [the documentation](https://scc-digitalhub.github.io/docs/0.14/).

 Here follows a short description of each scenario: